Characteristics of real estate in Riga

 The city and the surrounding area offer a wide range of opportunities for renting or buying modern real estate.
 There are also ample opportunities to acquire land and buildings to develop them for specific needs, either with their owned resources or in cooperation with experienced and acclaimed real estate developers.

 Riga boasts outstanding examples of successful cooperation between the city, property developers and businesses in the industrial, warehousing, logistics, office, retail, hotel and rental sectors.
-The rapid development of the city over the next decade and the available properties for further growth in these sectors create the basis for new players to enter the region
+The rapid development of the city over the next decade and the available properties for further growth in these sectors create the basis for new players to enter the region.

 Files for download

-The Economic Profile of Riga 2025
+Economic profile of Riga 2026

 Support from Riga City Council